Privacy Policy

 • The primary database is hosted on Supabase PostgreSQL with row-level security enabled.

-• Encrypted nightly database backups are retained for 90 days and purged on a rolling cycle.
+• Encrypted operational database backups are retained for disaster recovery and purged on a rolling cycle; data deleted from the live service ages out of backups as that cycle rotates.

 4. Subprocessors and Third-Party Services